-The rich complex flavor and tender texture of lentils combine well with sweet potatoes to form a sweet and earthy delicious dish.
+The rich complex flavor and tender texture of herbed green lentils combine well with sweet potatoes to form a sweet and earthy delicious dish.
 The aromatic herbs and spices enhance the tastiness of this dish with the additional benefits of anti-inflammatory and antioxidant effects.

 Lentils cook very quickly compared to other legumes, which is why it is stable in my kitchen.
 Because they do not require overnight soaking, lentils remain a convenient legume for a satisfying weeknight dinner.

-This herbed green lentil and sweet potatoes dish is very reminiscent of recipes from my Nigerian childhood that often combines buttery legumes earthy and root vegetables with aromatic herbs and spices.
+This herbed green lentils and sweet potatoes dish is very reminiscent of recipes from my Nigerian childhood that often combines buttery legumes earthy and root vegetables with aromatic herbs and spices.
 Yum, Yum, Yum.

-Pairing: Herbed green lentil and sweet potatoes pair well with cruciferous vegetables like kale or arugula.
+Pairing: Herbed green lentils and sweet potatoes pair well with cruciferous vegetables like kale or arugula.
 I served it on a bed of fresh arugula and added quinoa to create a complete meal of vegetables, legume, and whole grains since they all have complementary nutrients.

 Lentils are nutritional powerhouse.
 They have very high protein content.
 The only legume that tops lentils protein content are soybeans.
 Thus, eating lentils is a cheap way to add quality protein to your diet.
 Lentils also have high amount of dietary fiber which helps lower cholesterol and regulate blood sugars.
 They are also a rich source of iron, folate and magnesium.

 This lentil recipe is perfect for adding to things like burrito bowls, salad bowls or a simple plate of roasted vegetables.
 It pairs well with whole grains and earthy flavors like our Sauteed Broccoli Rabe and Jollof Rice

 Did you try this recipe?
 We love hearing from you!
 Rate it and leave a comment below.